Thrifty Home Fitness Tips for RAby Marianna Paulson, B.Ed., B.P.E.-O.R. Patient Advocate

 Dog walking is good for you

-In “An RA Story: Nature as Healer,” Brad says, “There’s nothing like the beach and the ocean to deal with stress.’”
+Brad Carlson, a chronic RA sufferer, says, “There’s nothing like the beach and the ocean to deal with stress.'”
 There are other places besides the beach or ocean where you can get a helping of healing nature while you pursue your fitness goals.
 Whether it is forest bathing (a common practice in Japan), a walk in the park, cycling around the neighborhood, or a romp in your backyard with your children, exercise all goes better with the joys of nature.

 Go jump in the lake!